michael-spengler/klopapier.exchange/README.md

 Selbst wenn alles Scheiße ist, kannst Du immernoch mit Crypto zahlen.

 The [Klopapier Exchange](https://klopapier.exchange) is an education project for my students at DHBW Mannheim.
+We might sell https://www.printedtp.com/ with USD, EUR...

+The only accepted payment method is Ether Transactions.

 In case of any feedback, please raise an issue on this repository.